girardcarillo/REST-guidlines/README.md

 ```console
 command not found: conda
 ```
-have to set up in the bashrc or zshrc
+You have to set up conda with `conda init <shell>` or create a conda command corresponding to `miniconda3/bin/conda` in the .bashrc or other shell.

 # Installing REST-for-physics